ah140797/news_media_NLP/README.md

-# Implementing Natural Language Processing to Explore the Lens of News Media
+# Implementing Natural Language Processing to Examine the Lens of News Media

+Here you find all the accompanying code for the exam project in the course *Introduction to Cultural Data Science* in the autumn of 2021 at the University of Aarhus.

 ## Project Description

-Here you find all the accompanying code for the exam project in the course *Introduction to Cultural Data Science* in the autumn of 2021 at the University of Aarhus.

 The aim of the project is to investegate the lens of news media by using natural language processing on a large corpus of news articles.
 I use named entity recognition and sentiment analysis.